Updated: Aug 7

 In 2018 my second husband, Don, died of cancer.
 We had only been together for five years, and our relationship was primarily centred around his illness and eventual death.
 This experience ignited a bold, new force within me, motivating me to make fierce choices.
 I've sold the family home; quit a stable job or two; became a certified coach; started my own business, learned to play tennis, built a new home; met new friends; travelled alone (until covid stopped me), and I am writing a book.
 I am constantly encouraging my kids to be brave and bold and say yes to those things that scare them.
 The best way I know how to demonstrate this is by simply just doing it.
 Death taught me what is at stake.

 But (yes, there is a but, and I hate admitting it), I have not successfully embraced this mindset in dating.
 It took some time after Don’s death to have the courage to start dating again and what emerged were old stories, fears and beliefs about myself that got in my way of vulnerability and true intimacy.
-It resulted in choosing someone who affirmed those beliefs and fears, resulting in a failed relationship and deep frustration.

 Given that I am well aware of what is at stake, my new quest is to date with the end in mind.
 And, I am not searching for "the one."
 For me, this is a ridiculous notion.
 Instead, my focus is on becoming the one who will attract this mate and experience a deep and lasting connection.